rduan036/SOPVO/README.md

-### PS: This is a UAV onboard version, for testing off-line, kindly check our main project here:
+### PS: This is a UAV onboard version.
+For off-line testing, kindly check our main project here:
 https://github.com/arclab-hku/SOPVO

 ### Install (kinetic or melodic)